kmualim/kmualim.github.io/_posts/tantalizingtastes.md

 ---
 title: "Tantalizing tastes!"
 excerpt: "Our understanding of taste is as scarce as the brain.
-I believe that in a lot of ways, food is a language that can be understood globally and has to be deconstructed via posessing a greater understanding of our neuronal networks. "
+I believe that in a lot of ways, food is a language that can be understood globally and has to be deconstructed by posessing a greater understanding of our neuronal networks. "
 collection: posts
 ---

 ### The Idea

-#### Let's learn a little bit more about [tastes](https://www.youtube.com/watch?v=AujY-Fkx5z8&feature=youtu.be)!
+### Let's learn a little bit more about [tastes](https://www.youtube.com/watch?v=AujY-Fkx5z8&feature=youtu.be)!

 Click here to read on the project's [proposal and progress](https://kristy-mualim.squarespace.com/)!